AwaleSagar/piStat/README.md

 ## Configuration

-The application can be configured using environment variables:
+The application can be configured using environment variables or a `.env` file:

 | Variable | Description | Default |
 |----------|-------------|---------|